mohammed-dawoud/Differentially-Private-Set-Based-Estimation-Using-Zonotopes/Journal/README.md

+# Privacy-Preserving Set-Based Estimation Using Differential Privacy and Zonotopes

 This repo is the code and data used to evaluate our journal paper Mohammed M. Dawoud, Changxin Liu, Amr Alanwar, and Karl Henrik Johansson "Differentially-Private Set-Based Estimation Using Zonotopes" and "Privacy-Preserving Set-Based Estimation Using Differential Privacy and Zonotopes", respectively.